nurturegrit/Shutaap/README.md

 ### To access the config setting, click on the the area encircled in the red circle in the image above.

+### Repeatedly clicking on the red button will increase the timer of the clock by time as configur3ed in the config settings,

 ### Core Architectural Principles